Electronic Data Destruction 101: Chain of Custody

 Why do you need a Chain of Custody?

-Maintaining an auditable record of chain of custody is necessary for regulatory compliance and data management.
-It will help to protect your business against any potential regulatory fines that could be incurred for a data breach that may result from IT assets being improperly disposed of.
-And a secure chain of custody includes a Certificate of Destruction, a nationally-recognized record to keep on file helping you document compliance with state and federal privacy laws such as HIPAAPCIFACTA, Gramm-Leach-Bliley, and Sarbanes-Oxley.
+An auditable chain of custody is essential for regulatory compliance and data management.
+It protects your business from fines related to data breaches caused by improper IT asset disposal.
+A secure chain of custody includes a Certificate of Destruction.
+This nationally recognized document helps prove compliance with state and federal privacy laws such as HIPAA, PCI, FACTA, Gramm-Leach-Bliley, and Sarbanes-Oxley.

 NAID AAA Certification and Chain of Custody

-Chain of custody is a legal obligation for anyone disposing of sensitive data.
-To ensure compliance and verification of compliance is a part of your ITAD (IT Asset Disposition) program, ask your VAR or contact Guardian Data Destruction for advice.
-No one needs the embarrassment, financial and legal consequences of an end of life data breach that could have been easily avoided.
+Chain of custody is a legal obligation for those disposing of sensitive data.
+To ensure compliance, integrate it into your IT Asset Disposition (ITAD) program.
+Ask your VAR or contact Guardian Data Destruction for guidance.
+Avoid the embarrassment, financial loss, and legal consequences of a preventable data breach.

 With Guardian Data Destruction, you'll never have to worry or second-guess.